TiBeN/15khz-arcade-pkg/README.md

 15khz Arcade Package
 ====================

+**WARNING:** Heavy refactorings are planned on the master branch, it may not work as expected.
+Please use releases or tags version instead.

 This repository provides guidelines to connect an old CRT monitor (TV or Arcade videogames monitor running at 15Khz horizontal scan frequencies) to the VGA output of an Nvidia card using Ubuntu while keeping your